Are you planning a trip to Italy during the winter holidays or are you just curious about Italian Christmas customs?

 - 6th of January Epifania

 This festivity marks the opening of the Christmas season.
-Like in Northern Europe also in some regions of Northern Italy , Santa Lucia is in charge of bringing the presents.
-Santa Lucia is also a Saint revered by Sicilians.
+Like in Northern Europe, also in some regions of Northern Italy Santa Lucia is in charge of bringing presents.
+However, Santa Lucia is also revered by Sicilians.
 Kids write a letter and leave food outside the window to attract Santa Lucia who, riding a donkey, will distribute presents to the well behaved children.
-St. Lucy (Santa Lucia) was a young Sicilian girl who vowed to live as a virgin in devotion to Christ.
-Her mother, however, arranged a marriage for her to a pagan suitor.
-To dissuade her mom by proof of a miracle, Lucy prayed at the tomb of St. Agatha that her mother's hemmhorage would stop.
-When the miracle happened, her mother agreed to leave aside the topic of marriage.
+Lucia was a young Sicilian girl who vowed to live as a virgin in devotion to Christ.
+This happened after Lucia and her mother, ill for a long time, went in pilgrimage to the tomb of Saint Agatha, were Lucia prayed for her parent's health.
+She received a vision where Agatha foretold her patronage upon the city of Siracusa.
+Once home, Lucia disclosed to her mother, now healthy thanks to her daughter's intercession with Saint Agatha, her wish to dedicate her entire life to Christ.
+Her mother accepted young Lucia's will and released her from the duty of marrying the nobleman she had been earlier promised to.

-Because of the above, St. Lucy is the patron of those with eye problems, and is often depicted carrying her eyes (often on a plate), being tied to a team of oxen, with St. Agatha, or before her judges.
+Because of the manner of her death, St. Lucia is the patron of those with eye problems, and is often depicted carrying her eyes (often on a plate), being tied to a team of oxen, with St. Agatha, or before her judges.
 Her name, "Lucia," means "Light," and light plays a role in the customs of her Feast Day.
-In Italy , torchlight processions and mark her day, and bowls of a cooked wheat porridge.
+In Italy , torchlight processionx mark her day, and bowls of a cooked wheat porridge are offered to honor her.

 Vigilia (December 24)